agentmodels/agentmodels.org/chapters/8-guide-library.md

 <!--
 ## Plan for guide

-Goal of the guide is to make it easy for people to use the webppl-gridworld library.
+Goal of the guide is to make it easy for people to use the `webppl-agents` library.
 It should be self-contained, so that people don't need to go through all of agentmodels.org in order to find the guide useful.

 Contents: